Augmenta-tech/Augmenta-Resolume/README.md

 A collection of [Resolume](https://resolume.com/) Augmenta plugins made with Wire and ISF shaders that takes [Augmenta](https://www.augmenta.tech) data as input

-> Note : All those plugins are currently prototype we are working on, and use a new protocol, please contact us if you have a real project

 ## Getting started

 Video tutorial and documentation here : // INSERT RESOLUME DOC LINK